Sup2point0/integrity/guides/integrals/collections/everything-anything.md

 > [!Tip]
 > Here $\log$ denotes a logarithm of any base, although the natural logarithm $\ln$ (with base $e$) is primarily used in integration.
 If you see a rogue $\log$ in the wilderness of mathematics with no base indicated, you can pretty safely assume it’s $\ln$.

-An exponent inside a logarithm can be extracted as a coefficient:
+An exponent inside a logarithm can be extracted as a coefficient.

 ```math
 \log(x^n) = n \log{x}
 ```

 Note that the exponent must be applied to the **whole** term.
-For instance
+For instance,

 ```math
 \log(x^2 + 1) \neq 2 \log(x + 1)
 ```

-Also, unless you intend to use a [complex-valued logarithm](...), it’s best to wrap the leftover term with an absolute value:
+Also, unless you intend to use a [complex-valued logarithm<sup>↗</sup>](https://wikipedia.org/wiki/Complex_logarithm), it’s best to wrap the leftover term with an absolute value.

 ```math
 \log(x^n) = n \log{|x|}
 ```

-Multiplication *inside* the log corresponds to addition outside:
+Multiplication *inside* the log corresponds to addition outside.

 ```math
 \log{xy} = \log{x} + \log{y}
 ```

 > [!Note]
-> Unless you are using a [complex-valued logarithm], this only holds true for positive $x$ and $y$.
+> Unless you are using a complex-valued logarithm, this only holds true for positive $x$ and $y$.

-Analogous to exponents, division inside the logarithm correponds to subtraction outside:
+Analogous to exponents, division inside the logarithm corresponds to subtraction outside.

 ```math
 \begin{align*}